vatpac-technology/sops/docs/enroute/Brisbane Centre/INL.md

 When **SU ADC** is online, **NSA** owns the Class C airspace from `A045` upwards. **SU ADC** owns the Class D airspace `SFC` to `A045`.

 #### Departures
-Departures from YBSU in to NSA Class C will be coordinated at taxi, and ready for departure.
-If a level other than the Standard Assignable is required from NSA, they will coordinate this at the "Next" call.
+Departures from YBSU in to NSA Class C will be coordinated when ready for departure.

 !!! example
-    **SU ADC** -> **NSA**: "Taxi, BNZ123 for YBSU via TAPET1 departure"
-    **NSA** -> **SU ADC**: "BNZ123"

     **SU ADC** -> **NSA**: "Next, BNZ123"
     **NSA** -> **SU ADC**: "BNZ123"